Selena y Los Dinos: Beginning (1956-1981)

 Between 1956 and 1971, Selena's father, Abraham Quintanilla, played with Los Dinos.
 He loved to play music and persuaded Selena to play music.
 Although she initially complained she did not want to, she later found that she actually loved to play.
 Selena herself joined the family band at the age of ten, and they turned professional two years later.
 Selena not only sang in some concerts that her father arranged, but she also sang in school whenever she asked.
 Selena's father discovered her amazing voice.
 He formed a family band around her with his two older children: Abraham III (A.B.), was put on the bass guitar, and Suzette, was put on drums.
-The family first showcased their band on street corners, at quinceañeras, and at other family gatherings until Selena's father opened up a Mexican restaurant in Lake Jackson, Texas called Papágayos (Parrots) in 1979.
+The family first showcased their band on street corners, at quinceañeras, and at other family gatherings until Selena's father opened up a Mexican restaurant in Lake Jackson, Texas called Papagayos (Parrots) in 1979.
 While her parents took care of the restaurant, Selena performed for the first time in public at the age of nine with her older siblings to entertain the diners.
 However, the restaurant began to lose its customers when the recession of 1981 hit South Texas, and the restaurant was forced into foreclosure.
 Soon after the restaurant's closure, Selena's family moved their musical aspirations to Corpus Christi, Texas.
 There, Selena began to gain popularity and respect as a child singer.

 Within a year, the family's restaurant went bankrupt and the family was forced to move in with relatives, as Abraham had quit his job to manage the restaurant full-time.
 The band then performed wherever they could, including weddings, street corners, fairs, Events, and Quinceañeras.
 At some places, the band began to gain a lot of appreciation, while at other performances, where Mexican Americans were not accepted, it was booed.
 On one occasion while performing at a wedding, the band was booed and then food was thrown on stage.